tolmdyn/message-board-server/README.md

 # message-board-server

-A simple backend API for a message server.
-Using Node, Express and MongoDB and Supertest.

-Currently supports user registration, session management (with token) and posting of messages.
+A simple Node.js/Express.js backend API for a message server.
+Currently supports user registration, session management (with token) and posting of messages using a MongoDB instance.

-Example frontend using Vue/Vite in [this](https:github.com/tolmdyn) repo.
+Example frontend using Vue/Vite in [this](https://github.com/tolmdyn/message-board-vue) repo.

 ## Usage
 npm run dev